bluerobotics/ardusub-gitbook/en/introduction/features.md

 As of ArduSub 3.5, the frame is configured at boot according to the FRAME_CONFIG parameter.
 Common frames can be selected using the Frame Setup menu in QGC (3.1 or later).
 Other frames (like custom) can be selected directly from the parameter editor.
 If you change your frame, you will need to reboot for changes to take effect.

 [Please see here](/developers/#making-a-custom-configuration) if you would like to add your own configuration.

+## Supported Hardware

+The ArduPilot project has support for a great variety of hardware platforms.
+ArduSub firmware is provided for many of these platforms, but **only the Pixhawk 1 is fully tested and supported**.

+These are platforms that have been reported to work with ArduSub:

+- Pixhawk
+- Pixhawk 2
+- Pixhawk Mini

+Please let us know if you have tested ArduSub on another platform!

+## Capabilities

+- **Feedback control and stability:** Based on a multicopter autopilot system, the ArduSub controller has accurate feedback control to actively maintain orientation.
+- **Depth hold:** Using pressure-based depth sensors, the ArduSub controller can maintain depth within a few centimeters.
+- **Heading hold:** By default, the ArduSub automatically maintains its heading when not commanded to turn.
+- **Camera Tilt:** Camera tilt control with servo or gimbal motors through the joystick or gamepad controller.
+- **Light Control:** Control of subsea lighting through the joystick or gamepad controller.

 ## Extensibility